-Gypsy Moth
+Spongy Moth

 In recent years accidental introductions of North American and Asian gypsy moths have been detected in southern British Columbia, including within the Arrowsmith TSA.
 The Ministry has a partnership role with the Canadian Food Inspection Agency in monitoring for this pest and a lead role in conducting aerial and ground eradication treatments, successfully preventing its establishment within the province.
 Baited traps are placed and assessed annually throughout the TSA to provide early detection of moths.
 Occasional captures are made every year, mostly in populated areas.
-The most recent spray applications using the biological control agent Btk for eradication of moths in the TSA was in 2020 at Lake Cowichan but aerial treatments have occurred at other locations in the TSA.
+The most recent spray applications using the biological control agent Btk for eradication of moths in the TSA was in 2024.
+The largest total spray was in 2023 with 3,040 ha sprayed between Campbell River and Victoria36.